Tier 4 and Student Visas

 **For the 2020/21 academic year there will be some changes to this process which will include online checking of your documents and details, please look out for more information about this and follow instructions carefully and as soon as possible.**

-As your Tier 4 sponsor, SOAS have certain obligations to ensure that we maintain this sponsorship according to current UKVI rules and regulations.
+As your Tier 4 or Student visa sponsor, SOAS have certain obligations to ensure that we maintain this sponsorship according to current UKVI rules and regulations.

-As part of this duty, we will carry out regular checks of Tier 4 student files and you can expect to receive contact from the Registry during each academic year associated with these checks.
+As part of this duty, we will carry out regular checks of Tier 4 and Student visa holder files and you can expect to receive contact from the Registry during each academic year associated with these checks.

-· We hold a UK term time address for all Tier 4 students
+- We hold a UK term time address for all Tier 4 and Student visa holders

-· We hold telephone number for all Tier 4 students
+- We hold telephone number for all Tier 4 and Student visa holders

 Most of these checks will take place without you noticing, but if any required data is missing from your record, or your visa is running out, you may receive emails from us to inform you of what you need to do.